justinmaltese/ciccframework/README.md

 The compatibility matrix can be generated using the matrix generator interface.
 3. __Q:__ When loading algorithm schemas, the program throws an exception?

-   __A:__ This error occurs when their is a formatting problem within the XML schema files.
+   __A:__ This error occurs when there is a formatting problem within the XML schema files.
 Ensure that the file is in the correct format, detailed in Section 3.2.

 4. __Q:__ When loading my desired algorithm schema, the loaded schema is incorrect!